A note on closed-form spread option valuation under log-normal models: Carmona-Durrleman and Bjerksund-Stensland formulas

 This shows the following relation

 \end{proposition}

-We remark that the relation (\ref{ineq}) shows that the Carmonna-Durrleman spread option price is more accurate than the Bjerksund and Stensland spread option price.
-The advantage of the Bjerksund-Stensland formula over the Carmona-Durrleman formula however is that it is in closed-form and one does not need numerical procedure to obtain the spread option price.
+\begin{remark} We remark that the relation (\ref{ineq}) shows that the Carmona-Durrleman spread option price is more accurate than the Bjerksund-Stensland spread option price.
+The advantage of the Bjerksund-Stensland formula over the Carmona-Durrleman formula however is that it is in closed-form and one does not need numerical procedure to obtain the spread option price. \end{remark} \begin{remark} We remark here that it was brought to our attention by the referees that the result of our Proposition \ref{41} above was also discussed in Appendix F of \cite{bjerksund2014closed}.
+Our current proposition expresses this relation (\ref{ineq}) more explicitly only. \end{remark}